danbradham/fstrings/README.rst

     >>> f('{x}, {y}', x='Goodbye')
     'Goodbye, World...'

-In addition to the `f` function, fstrings also provides some other nifty functionality.
+Or do both, it's your life.
+In addition to *f*, fstrings also provides some other nifty stuff.

 fdocstring Decorator